Frequently Asked Questions

 When are the Units being released?

-Unit 1 and 2 are currently available.
-Unit 3 will be released in 2017.
+Units 1, 2 and 3 are currently available.
 Units 4-10 are being funded.
 Donate here.

 What’s in each Unit?